 Kristen is the founder of Protect Young Minds™ and best-selling author of Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids and Good Pictures Bad Pictures Jr.: A Simple Plan to Protect Young Minds.
 She serves on the Prevention Task Force of the National Coalition on Sexual Exploitation.
 She received her bachelor’s degree in English Literature and her master’s degree in Organizational Communication.
 Kristen grew up in both Wyoming and Massachusetts, is the mother of three awesome children, and currently lives with her husband in beautiful Washington State.

-Vanessa is the Administrative Coordinator and Blog Editor at Protect Young Minds.
+Vanessa is the Executive Assistant to Kristen Jenson and Blog Editor at Protect Young Minds.
 She is the mother of two and spent 6 years as a formal educator and many more volunteering with children.
 She was introduced to Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids when her children were small.
 She has seen the wisdom and ease of starting tough conversations with children early and often and has been an advocate of doing so for many years.
 She loves helping parents understand the importance of these conversations and teaching them ways in which to get started.
 Vanessa has a BA in Elementary Education.
-An Idaho native, Vanessa has also lived in Utah, Thailand and Texas.
-She currently lives in Meridian, ID with her husband, Jason, and their two children.

 Bianca Noah is the Curriculum Coordinator for Protect Young Minds and is passionate about educating parents and children about the dangers of the digital world.
 She has a Bachelor of Arts in Business Finance and a minor in Economics.
 She lives in Washington with her husband and seven children.
 Whenever she can find a free moment she enjoys running and reading a good book.